Copyright reform in Myanmar

 Left to right: Daw Myat Sann Nyein, Local Coordinator Yangon, EIFL eLibrary Myanmar Project, Teresa Hackett, EIFL's Copyright and Libraries Programme Manager and Dr Kay Thi Htwe, Director, National Library Nay Pyi Taw at a MOST-WIPO conference in Myanmar.

-EIFL has been engaged in copyright work in Myanmar since 2013.
-We supported libraries as the new copyright law was being developed: during two visits to Myanmar in 2015, EIFL held discussions with the local library community, gave presentations on copyright to librarians and law students at Yangon University, and met with policy-makers.
+EIFL supported libraries as the new copyright law was being developed.
+During two visits to Myanmar in 2015, EIFL briefed the local library community, gave presentations on copyright to librarians and law students at Yangon University, met with policy-makers and prepared written comments on the draft law.

-Protection for foreign works is granted to works first published in Myanmar, or published in Myanmar within 30 days of first publication in another country (Myanmar is not a member of the Berne Convention): this change represents a big shift in ‘copy culture’ - how people and institutions such as libraries access, copy, share and download books and other materials.
-In a transitional arrangement that will benefit libraries, copies of works lawfully made in the public interest under the 1914 Act may be distributed to the public for up to two years from entry into force of the law.
+In addition, foreign works are protected for the first time in Myanmar - works first published in Myanmar, or within 30 days of first publication in another country.
+(Note Myanmar is not a member of the Berne Convention).
+This change represents a big shift in ‘copy culture’ - how people and institutions such as libraries access, copy, share and download books and other materials.
+In a transitional arrangement that will benefit libraries, copies of works lawfully made in the public interest under the 1914 Act may be distributed to the public for up to two years from entry into force of the law i.e. up to October 2025.

 In October 2023, the Copyright Law 2019 entered into force (see European Commission IP Helpdesk), available on WIPOLex here.